 National Historic Landmarks

 National Historic Landmarks (NHLs) are properties with a national level of significance.
-Of the 87,000-plus properties listed in the National Register just over 2,500 (2.8 percent) are NHLs.
+Of the 87,000-plus properties listed in the National Register just over 2,600 (about 3 percent) are NHLs.
+Front Range has completed 19 NHLs.
 Established in 1935, the National Historic Landmarks Program is administered by the National Park Service on behalf of the Secretary of the Interior.
 The agency works with preservation officials, private property owners, and other partners interested in nominating properties for National Historic Landmark designation.
 Completed nominations are reviewed by the National Park System Advisory Board, which makes recommendations for designation to the Secretary of the Interior.
 If selected, property ownership remains the same, but each site receives a designation letter and is eligible for technical preservation advice.
-Front Range has produced thirteen NHL nominations, as well as NHL letters of inquiry/briefing statements which enable the National Park Service to gauge a property's potential eligibility prior to preparation of a full nomination.
+Front Range has also produced NHL letters of inquiry/briefing statements, which enable the National Park Service to gauge a property's potential eligibility prior to preparation of a full nomination.

 NHL Nominations